 One month after the end of the test, you can visit the HSK test service website.
 Write your ticket number of your Test Admit Card and your name to view your test score.
 Be sure that your input information matches that on Test Admit Card.
 For the certificate you should contact your local test center.

 How do HSK levels compare to the CEFR proficiency levels?

-HSK consists of six levels.
+HSK consists of 9 levels (HSK 7-9 is for academic purposes only).
 How do these HSK levels correspond to the European Framework of Reference for languages?
 Do they correspond directly to the European proficiency levels (A1-C2)?
 Hanban claims that they do, but I’d agree with the skeptics on this topic that this statement is too optimistic.
 HSK 5 for example might actually be closer to the skills described for language level B1, though that may vary from case to case: